amper-xand/gdrive-sync-python-util/README.md

 1. **Configuration (`sync.json`)**

     The `sync.json` file should contain information about your Google Drive credentials, root folder ID, and a list of files to synchronize.
-Here's an example:

     ```json
     {